 On P.E days, children are expected to wear their P.E kit to school.
-Please be aware that they cannot wear logo designs and that the P.E kit needs to be equally as smart as full uniform.
+Please be aware that they cannot wear branded items (e.g. Nike, Adidas) and that the P.E kit needs to be equally as smart as full uniform.
 Pumps or trainers need to be worn for P.E.
 Please label these.
 Expensive trainers may be lost or damaged.
 School take no responsibility for this and advise, serviceable safe trainers above expensive logo versions.